ariga/atlas-action/.github/azure-devops/README.md

 ![add-task](images/add-task.png)

-Here is example pipeline that push the schema to [Atlas Registry](https://atlasgo.io/cloud/features/registry)
+Here is an example pipeline that pushes the schema to [Atlas Registry](https://atlasgo.io/cloud/features/registry)

 ```yaml
 trigger: